Indiana White Caps

 Governor of Indiana James A. Mount belonged to one of the white cap groups, and reversed state policy of trying to stop the groups.
 His successor, Winfield T. Durbin, resumed the policy in 1900, two years after the Indiana General Assembly passed a strong anti-lynching law.
 When a lynching occurred in Vincennes in 1902 Durbin removed several law enforcement personnel from their positions, to show that he expected locals to cooperate in stopping the lynching.
 His plan worked, and when a lynching was threatened in the following year local police notified Durbin who called out the state militia to guard the jailhouse.
-When the white cap groups attacked the jailhouse, the militia opened fire; killing one and wounding at least eleven.
+When the white cap groups attacked the jailhouse, the militia opened fire, shooting dozens of people, several of them fatally.

 The show of force effectively brought an end to vigilante lynching in Indiana.
 Only two recorded lynchings have occurred since then, the 1930 murders of Thomas Shipp and Abram Smith.
 Lynching in Indiana was not explicitly racial, but tended to occur against anyone suspected of murder.
 Between 1860 and 1910, at least 68 people were lynched; twenty were blacks and forty-eight were whites.